chicagopcdc/gearbox-matching/doc/api.md

 >   - updated Match Form configuration API based on feedback to
 >     - handle sophisticated `showIf` conditions
 >     - add a new `age` input type
->     - distinguish `radioOptions` and `selectOptions` with a new shape for "selectOptions" value to support displaying description for a select option
+>     - modify `options` value into an object with "value", "label", and "descrtiption" attributes

 ## Highlights: